BigCompass/bc-serverless-logging-framework/README.md

 //    }
 ```

-As a second argument, `child()` takes in a `LagerChildOptions` argument.
+As a second argument, `child()` takes in a `BCLoggerChildOptions` argument.
 This argument is a configuration with the following properties:

 | Property            | Details                                      |
 | ------------------- | -------------------------------------------- |